 South Carolina Motorcycle Accident Statistics

-According to The Greenville News, South Carolina is experiencing more motorcycle deaths than it has in forty years.
+According to The Greenville News, South Carolina is experiencing more motorcycle deaths than it has in 40 years.
 The data shows that 154 people die yearly from South Carolina motorcycle accidents.
 Motorcycle deaths have not been this bad in South Carolina since 1980.
+And data from the Centers for Disease Control and Prevention (CDC) shows that helmets reduce the risk of death by almost 40% and the risk of head injuries by nearly 70%.

-Data from the Centers for Disease Control and Prevention (CDC) shows that helmets reduce the risk of death by almost 40% and the risk of head injuries by nearly 70%.
 Yet, South Carolina is a state that only requires those under the age of 21 to wear helmets while riding a motorcycle.
 This data brings to light the realities of the road and why those riding motorcycles need to be careful.
+Even when you are careful, though, it is often the other party’s responsibility on the road with you to see you, treat your motorcycle with caution, and follow the rules of the road.

 How to Establish Negligence in a Columbia Motorcycle Accident